Education Committee

 Why are you volunteering to serve on this committee?

-I volunteer to serve on the CPD Advisory Committee as I am passionate about evidence based education and quality learning opportunities.
+I volunteer to serve on the Education Committee as I am passionate about evidence-based education and quality learning opportunities.

 What about the ACFP’s work do you find most valuable?